Axzo001/Open-Guesr-Sucks/README.md

 ### 🗺️ Map Features
 - Resizable rounded-square mini map
 - Zoom in/out buttons (+ / -)
 - Focus stays on your guess location
-- Uses Google Maps style (logo included)
 - Auto-hide when info bar is hidden
-- Independent visibility toggle

 ---